 - 1. Section 388 of the Energy Policy Act of 2005 (EPAct) (Pub.
 L. 109-58) amended the Outer Continental Shelf Lands Act, giving the Secretary of the Interior, via the Minerals Management Services (MMS), authority to issue leases, easements, or rights-of-way on the OCS for activities including those that "produce or support production, transportation, or transmission of energy from sources other than oil and gas."
 Leases should be issued on a competitive basis where there is demand unless it is determined there is no competitive interest. - 2.
 Agency jurisdiction was clarified in a signed Memorandum of Understanding in April 2009, which established a streamlined process through which MMS and the Federal Energy Regulatory Commission (FERC) will lease, license, and regulate renewable energy activities on the OCS.
 The agreement gives MMS exclusive jurisdiction over the production, transportation, or transmission of energy from non-hydrokinetic renewable energy projects.
 FERC meanwhile, has exclusive jurisdiction to issue licenses for hydrokinetic projects after an MMS lease is obtained. - 3.
 The EPAct also called for the Secretary to issue regulations necessary to carry out section 388.
 Following the agreement discussed above, MMS issued a final renewable energy framework in the Federal Register on April 22, 2009 (30 CFR Parts 250, 285, and 290).
-The MMS regulations establish a program to issue leases for the siting and construction of renewable energy projects on the OCS.
-The program takes a "cradle to grave approach," considering from an initial leasing stage through the decommissioning stage at the project's end.
-The regulations state that MMS may issue commercial and limited leases.
+The MMS regulations establish a program to oversee siting and construction of renewable energy projects on the OCS.
+The program takes a project from an initial leasing stage through the decommissioning stage at the project's end.
+The regulations state that MMS will issue commercial and limited leases.
 Commercial leases "would convey the access and operational rights necessary to produce, sell and deliver power."
 Limited leases "will convey access and operational rights for activities on the OCS that support the production of energy, but do not result in the production of electricity or other energy project for sale, distribution, or other commercial use exceeding a limit specified in the lease."
-Leases will be issued on a competitive basis unless it has been determined that there is no competitive interest. - 4.
-MMS will also grant right-of-use and easement (RUE) and right-of-way (ROW) grants.
-RUE grants authorize the "use of a designated portion of the OCS to support renewable energy activities on a lease or other approval" while ROW grants" allow for the construction and use of a cable or pipeline for the purpose of gathering, transmitting, distributing, or otherwise transporting electricity or other energy product generated or produced from renewable energy not generated on a lease issued under this part."
+Leases will issue on a competitive and non-competitive basis.